 Step 7 - Puppy Preparation

 Once puppy is identified, we start diarising collection date and start discussing puppy preparation with you.
 We are currently working on a puppy resource centre on the site with helpsheets for getting ready for adoption date.
 All puppy goods we recommend are available for purchase at the time of adoption.
 Even if you prefer to source goods locally, then it may be worth seeing what we suggest before going too mad as we have tried and tested most canine goods and identified the strongest or best!
-We sell crates, food, toys, collars/lead, groomng products, car crates and we are VMD registered for the sale of flea & worm treatments so we have EVERYTHING!
+We sell crates, food, toys, collars/lead, grooming products, car crates and our vet can provide 3 months of flea & worm treatments so we have EVERYTHING!
 Food can then be ordered online from us in the future and its couriered to your door, postage included.